RGenovas/filmu-programa/README.md

+A website design dedicated to Horror movies.
+Created using React + Vite, CSS and TheMovieDB API.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.